mlpeter33/BreakPointLab/README.md

-# BreakPointLab
+# BreakPointLab ⚠️GETTING A MAJOR REWORK! ⚠️

-Comprehensive end-to-end and exploratory testing framework for modern web applications, built with Playwright and TypeScript.
+I'm shifting from a simple utils library to a powerful test/scripting assistant with virtualized testing environments, deep browser debugging, and advanced automation.
+All the information bellow will be outdated, Stay tuned for updates!

 ## Features

 -   🚀 End-to-End Testing: Automated workflows for user interactions.
 -   🔐 Negative/Brute Force Testing: Simulate edge cases and malicious user behavior.
 -   🔧 Reusable Utilities: Shared helpers for common tasks (e.g., authentication, navigation).
 -   📊 Reports: Detailed HTML reports with screenshots and trace files.
 -   🌐 Cross-Browser Testing: Runs tests on Chromium, WebKit, and Firefox.